iiasa/xl2gdx/README.md

   instead point the **gdxrrw**-specific environment variable `R_GAMS_SYSDIR` to a GAMS installation directory.
 It is probably best to point to the most recent version of GAMS that is installed.
+  * **Beware** changed environment variables are not picked up until you restart a process.
+Therefore, after changing on of the above-mentioned environment variables, first restart your command-prompt, shell, GAMS IDE or GAMS Studio before testing the installation or invoking `xl2gdx.R`.
   * If you use an environment variable to point to the GAMS installation directory, the following should work and report the used environment
     variable: